apache/arrow/docs/source/developers/python.rst

 - `Build Tools for Visual Studio 2017 <https://download.visualstudio.microsoft.com/download/pr/3e542575-929e-4297-b6c6-bef34d0ee648/639c868e1219c651793aff537a1d3b77/vs_buildtools.exe>`_
 - Visual Studio 2017

-During the setup of Build Tools ensure at least one Windows SDK is selected.
+During the setup of Build Tools, ensure at least one Windows SDK is selected.

-Visual Studio 2019 and its build tools are currently not supported.

 We bootstrap a conda environment similar to above, but skipping some of the Linux/macOS-only packages:

-First, starting from fresh clones of Apache Arrow:
+First, starting from a fresh clone of Apache Arrow:

 .. code-block:: shell